silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/04_Other_installation_Options/Windows_IIS7.md

 	session.save_path="C:\Windows\Temp"

 ```

+Two other important folders to set the permissions on are `assets` and `silverstripe-cache` (if used) in your web root.

 You will need to give **Modify** permission to **IUSR** user.
 To do it right click the folder and choose **Properties**.
 Then open the security tab, press **Edit** and add the **IUSR** user to the list by clicking the **Add** button.
 Afterwards tick **Modify** under **Allow** for that user.
 Repeat these steps for each folder.